The Warm Home Discount.

 You may be part of the Core Group 2 (In England and Wales) if on the qualifying date you were in receipt of means tested benefits with the highest heating costs.

-The eligible benefits for Core Group 2 include Income related Employment and Support Allowance, Income based Jobseeker’s Allowance, Income Support, Universal Credit, Housing benefit, Child Tax Credits and Working Tax Credits or Pension Credit Savings Credit
+The eligible benefits for Core Group 2 include Income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Universal Credit, Housing Benefit, Child Tax Credits and Working Tax Credits or Pension Credit Savings Credit.

-Who falls into the Broader group?
+Who falls into the Broader group (Scotland)?

 How and when will I get the payment?

-You'll receive the payment on your electricity account between November 2022 and March 2023.
+You'll receive the payment on your electricity account between October 2023 and March 2024.

 Will I still get the Warm Home Discount if I switch supplier?

-If you're in the Core group: The company that supplied your electricity on 21 August 2022 is responsible for giving you the discount, even if you’re now with another supplier.
+If you're in the Core group: The company that supplied your electricity on 13 August 2023 is responsible for giving you the discount, even if you’re now with another supplier.
 If we were your supplier and you've now left us, you’ll normally get this as either a cheque/cash voucher which can be cashed at the Post Office.
 If you still have a balance left to pay, we’ll put the discount onto your account to help you pay this off.

 If you're in the Broader group: If you switch electricity supplier before we’ve given you the Warm Home Discount, you’ll need to contact your new supplier and see if you can apply with them instead, as their criteria may be different.
 Unfortunately, applications can’t be transferred between suppliers, so you’ll need to make a new application with your new supplier.
 We won't be able to give you the discount unless your electricity is supplied by us at the time we make the payment.